mohitbhagwani94/AutomateGitPullAndPush/README.md

 ./script.sh
 ```

-It ask for user name and password.
 Enter your usename and password.

 Just you have to enter your password once, After that it work automatically.